StuartsHome/carPedia/README.md

 - update database w/ update and delete commands
     - stats for db
 - update frontend to look better
+    - frontend includes button to get all results from db
+    - button dynamically populates a table
 - service should use concurrency to query the db
     - frontend should display a graph of metrics
         - how many workers, how many free workers